OpenERP – Asterisk connector

 ; We give the minimum access rights required for the click2dial feature

-Warning : simply reloading Asterisk is not enough to activate the AMI ; you need to restart Asterisk (check that nobody is on the phone, because a restart of Asterisk will stop all ongoing phone calls).
+Warning : On older version of Asterisk, you needed to restart Asterisk (check that nobody is on the phone, because a restart of Asterisk will stop all ongoing phone calls).
+On newer version of Asterisk, just type manager reload in the Asterisk CLI.

-Now check that you can access the AMI from the OpenERP server :
+Now check that you can access the AMI from the Odoo server :

 It should display :